Be sure to check out our new "Project Bike" section. It contains our As-Is "Project bikes"; some running some, not.

 The 1991 BMW R100GS was the first on the lift, and it received the 10K Service, and new Metzeler tires.
 It was sold as soon as it came off the lift to be photographed and test ridden.

 Next, we started on 2 of the brightly painted R75/5s, and soon discovered that they were going to need significantly more than just a 10K Service.
-Right now, with the green one, we are waiting on some back ordered parts, and for our machinist to finish resurfacing the clutch pressure ring, do a valve job, and a top end re-bore to 1st over.
+Right now, with the green one, we have been waiting on some back ordered parts, and for our machinist to finish resurfacing the clutch pressure ring, do a valve job, and a top end re-bore to 1st over.
 On the Yellow one, he’s finishing welding up and re-cutting the final drive splines, and re-riveting a new wheel spline on (“Driving Dog” in BMW speak).
 Then we’re going to re-lace the wheels with stainless spokes.
-We hope to have them finished before the end of May.
+We hope to have them finished before the end of

 We started on a couple of the R90/6s and we're finding that most of the rest of the Airheads have a somewhat gummed up motor top end (sticky rings), and seriously stinky and gooey fuel tanks.
 Not a big problem for us, just more time on each one to get them up to our standards for resale.